-Law360, New York (March 14, 2012, 1:45 PM ET) -- The U.S. Environmental Protection Agency (EPA) has requested public comment on a proposed reinterpretation of its polychlorinated biphenyl (PCB) rules, billed as a step to accelerate removal of building materials containing PCBs.
-Comments are due by March 30, 2012.
+Last week the Environmental Protection Agency (EPA) requested public comment on a proposed reinterpretation of its PCB rules, billed as a step to accelerate removal of building materials containing PCBs.
+Comments are due by March 30.

 The proposed reinterpretation would barely dent the costs confronting building owners concerned about the possible or confirmed presence of PCB-containing building materials like paint and caulk.
-Building owners should consider taking this opportunity to tell the EPA that minor tweaks are not enough: instead, the EPA should assess the risks actually posed by these building materials and develop more substantial ways of minimizing the costs of managing or disposing of such materials.
+Building owners should consider taking this opportunity to tell EPA that minor tweaks are not enough: instead, EPA should assess the risks actually posed by these building materials and develop more substantial ways of minimizing the costs of managing or disposing of such materials.

-Unauthorized PCB-Containing Products and PCB Waste Categories
+Unauthorized PCB-containing Products and PCB Waste Categories

 Under the Toxic Substances Control Act (TSCA), distribution and use of PCBs are barred absent an EPA authorization or regulatory exclusion.
-Where they are known to exist, unauthorized, nonexcluded PCB-containing products must be removed to remain in compliance with the TSCA.

-Under 40 CFR Part 761.62, the removal and disposal of nonliquid PCB-containing products with more than 50 ppm (parts per million) PCBs are regulated as PCB bulk product wastes.
+Where they are known to exist, unauthorized, non-excluded PCB-containing products must be removed to remain in compliance with TSCA.
+Under 40 CFR Part 761.62, the removal and disposal of non-liquid PCB-containing products with more than 50 ppm PCBs are regulated as PCB bulk product wastes.